Wolfgang Reitherman: Personal life and death

 In 1946, while Reitherman was piloting for the Far East Air Transport, he met Janie Marie McMillan, who was serving as the chief air stewardess.
-After World War II had ended, Reitherman received a honorable discharge in February 1946.
-Three months after meeting her, Reitherman married McMillan on November 26, 1946 in Manila.
+After World War II ended, Reitherman received an honorable discharge in February 1946.
+Three months after meeting her, Reitherman married McMillan on November 26, 1946, in Manila.

 All three of Reitherman's sons—Bruce, Richard and Robert—provided voices for Disney characters, including Mowgli in The Jungle Book, Christopher Robin in Winnie the Pooh and the Honey Tree, and Wart in The Sword in the Stone.
 In 1971, Janie started her own travel agency in Burbank, which ran for more than two decades and specialized in trips to Asia.
 With an office staff of five, Reitherman occasionally assisted in the agency.

 On May 22, 1985, Reitherman and his wife were planning a three-week vacation to Maui.
 Two blocks away from his Burbank, California residence, Reitherman apparently suffered cardiac arrest while driving from a bank, and his vehicle veered to the right and struck a tree.
 He was rushed to the nearby St. Joseph Medical Center and pronounced dead from injuries related to the single-car accident, at the age of 75.
 He was posthumously named a Disney Legend in 1989.